Boost your super before EOFY

-1. Salary Sacrifice
+1. Salary sacrifice

 Concessional (before-tax) contributions, also known as salary sacrificing, is an arrangement between you and your employer where you agree for them to pay part of your before-tax salary into your super.
-You nominate how much you pay each cycle and your employer will pay this on top of the legislated 11.5% super guarantee amount1.
+You nominate how much you pay each cycle and your employer will pay this on top of the legislated 11.5% super guarantee amount.1

 What's the incentive?

-2. The Government Co-Contribution
+2. The government co-contribution

-The Government Co-contribution provides eligible workers earning less than $60,400 in 2024/5 with a boost of up to $500 to their super.
 The co-contribution works on a sliding scale depending on how much you earn and how much you contribute.

 What's the incentive?